pkardas/notes/books/pragmatic-programmer.md

 **Schedule to make it happen.** If your team is serious about improvement and innovation, you need to schedule it.
 Trying to get things done "whenever there is a free moment" means they will never happen.
-Whatever sort of backlog or task list or flow you are working with, don;t reserve it for only feature development.
+Whatever sort of backlog or task list or flow you are working with, don't reserve it for only feature development.
 The team works on more than just new features:

 - old systems maintenance